IBMa/equal-access/java-accessibility-checker/boilerplates/README.md

 ### JUnit with Selenium WebDriver

-The [junit-selenium](junit-selenium/) boilerplate demonstrates how to use Java Accessibility Checker with JUnit and Selenium WebDriver.
+The [junit-selenium](junit-selenium/) boilerplate demonstrates how to use Java Accessibility Checker with JUnit and [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/).
 This combination is ideal for testing web applications across different browsers.

 Key features:
 - Uses JUnit for test organization and assertions
-- Uses Selenium WebDriver for browser automation
+- Uses [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) for browser automation
 - Demonstrates how to set up ChromeDriver for testing
 - Shows how to perform accessibility scans on web pages
 - Includes examples of asserting compliance and handling results

 ### JUnit with Playwright

-The [junit-playwright](junit-playwright/) boilerplate demonstrates how to use Java Accessibility Checker with JUnit and Microsoft Playwright.
+The [junit-playwright](junit-playwright/) boilerplate demonstrates how to use Java Accessibility Checker with JUnit and [Playwright](https://playwright.dev/).
 This combination provides a modern approach to browser automation with better cross-browser support.

 Key features:
 - Uses JUnit for test organization and assertions
-- Uses Microsoft Playwright for browser automation
+- Uses [Playwright](https://playwright.dev/) for browser automation
-- Shows how to set up Playwright for testing
+- Shows how to set up [Playwright](https://playwright.dev/) for testing
 - Demonstrates how to perform accessibility scans on web pages
 - Includes examples of asserting compliance and handling results